Day Admissions FAQs

 Do you have to attend a particular school or church to apply to the school?

-No. St George’s School is a multi-denominational Christian foundation.
+You don't have to attend a particular school or church to apply.
+St George’s School is a multi-denominational Christian foundation.
 Those families that show they attend Christian church regularly will be able to apply under the Christian commitment criterion which ranks higher than distance alone.
 The school is generally oversubscribed at this level.

 The School does not have feeder schools and therefore the primary school attended by the applicant is not relevant to the application process.